robotekprime/futureengineers2023/README.md

 Gyro Sensor: The gyro sensor plays a pivotal role in maintaining proper alignment.
 It detects changes in the vehicle's driving angle, alerting the system to any misalignment or deviation.
 The implementation of a PID (Proportional-Integral-Derivative) regulator ensures that any deviation from the desired steering angle is continuously corrected, guaranteeing the vehicle's straight and precise trajectory.

 The PID regulator operates in a continuous loop throughout the program, ensuring the vehicle remains aligned and on the intended path, supporting its autonomous navigation capabilities.

+Pixy v2 Camera: A camera is used to detect and differentiate obstacles during the obstacle round.
+Custom made 3D Print Models for the [cover](models/pixy-cover.stl) and the [case](models/pixy-case.stl) for the camera can be found in the corresponding links.

 ### Power Management